lahti117/CO2GassExchangeSystem/README.md

 a breif introduction to each of the parts to the system.
 ## Contributors
 It is a project run by Dr. Ryan Steward in the Plants and Wildlife Sciences Department at Brigham Young University.
-The main contributer of this code is Samuel Lahti.
+The main contributers to this code are Samuel Lahti and Karoline Busche.